Siobhan Fallon (writer)

-Siobhan Fallon is an American writer.
-Her first book You Know When the Men Are Gone published in 2011 is a collection of loosely collected short stories about military wives in Fort Hood, Texas.
-The book has won national acclaim in America.
+Siobhan Fallon is an American fiction writer.
+Her first book, You Know When the Men Are Gone, published in 2011, is a collection of loosely-connected short stories about military wives in Fort Hood, Texas.
+The Los Angeles Times described it as "compassionate yet unflinching".
 A short story of hers, "Tips for a Smooth Transition", was published in the collection Fire and Forget.